31/10/2017 0 Comments

 One of the main questions that people have when visiting cat clinics in Toronto is how to litter train their kitten.
 The good news is that kittens instinctually take to burying their waste.
 When a well-suited litter box is available, they will much prefer to relieve themselves in the litter rather than on your carpet.
 By following a few simple steps, you'll be able to ensure that your kitten learns how to properly use their litter box.
-At Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital, cat clinics in Scarborough, we advise cat owners to:
+At Bellamy-Lawrence Animal Hospital, cat clinic in Scarborough, we advise cat owners to:

 - Choose the litter box carefully

 As most cat clinics in Toronto will tell you, the bigger the litter box, the better.
 Cats like to have a good amount of space to dig around.
 Pet stores do carry small litter boxes for kittens, but your kitten will quickly outgrow it, forcing you to buy a new one in just a few short months.

 - Choose the right location for the litter box

 The location you choose for a litter box is perhaps more important than the box itself.
 The litter box should be placed somewhere that is both quiet and relatively private but also easily accessible, such as a storage or hallway closet.
 A quiet corner of a living room or guest bedroom may also work.

 - Introduce the kitten to the litter box

 Before you bring your kitten home, the litter box should be all set up.
 After you've let the kitten explore your space for a while, simply pick them up and place them in the litter box.
 If they don't use the litter box the first time, try carrying them over once in a while until you observe that they do.